Nebukam/PCGExtendedToolkit/README.md

 ### Disclaimer
 This software is provided under the MIT License.
-It is freely available for use & modifications, and may be incorporated into commercial products without the necessity of attribution (*though attribution is appreciated*). **The contents of this project are entirely original, comprising no AI-generated materials or third-party content, including but not limited to code and assets.**
+It is freely available for use & modifications, and may be incorporated into commercial products without the necessity of attribution (*though it is appreciated*). **The contents of this project are entirely original, comprising no AI-generated materials or third-party content, including but not limited to code and assets.**

 ### Thanks
 - Kudo to [@MikeC](https://github.com/mikec316) for his reckless experiments with uncooked releases, feedbacks, suggestions.
 Without him this plugin wouldn't be as useful and stable as it is today.